 - Be nice to the other team’s parents and coaches.
 They are just like you: parents of kids that love soccer.
 If they’re yelling, ignore them.

-- Do not yell at try to make calls for the referees.
+- Do not yell at or try to make calls for the referees.
 They’re human and they generally try their best.
 They don’t deserve to get abused, and without them, there would be no game.
 You can thank them after the match, but unless they ask for your feedback, you should not critique or evaluate their performance.
 The other referees on the crew do that for them.

 - Avoid confrontation with a coach immediately following a game – try to wait about 24 hours to allow any emotions to calm down and then have a positive discussion.

 - After the game, don’t dissect your child’s performance in the car ride home.
 If you want your child to develop confidence and a love for the game, the best thing to say is “I love watching you play.”

-- If you believe in our player development approach, when asked about a game, see if you can list three things your child or the team did well before saying the score or the result.
+- If you believe in our player development approach, when someone asks you about the game, see if you can list three things your child or the team did well before saying the score or the result.